ShaneNolan/daflytics/README.md

 ![Amazon Web Services Architecture Diagram](docs/imgs/aws_arch.png)

-_SQS isn't necessary since the number of properties in Limerick are normally low and you can invoke another Lambda from Lambda._
+<small>_SQS isn't necessary since the number of properties in Limerick are normally low and you can invoke another Lambda from Lambda._</small>

 </center>